AI-and-Blockchain/F23_HealthFederated/README.md

 3. All the extracted features will be combined into a single fusion vector using a concatenate layer.
 4. The combined features represent high-level functionality such as sharpening, textures, roundness, and compactness of the CXR images.
 5. Finally, the combined features then feed into the central server for the training and classification purpose.

+# Blockchain Component

+**Implementation:** A smart contract written in Solidity capable of receiving client weight updates, aggregating them and sending the aggregation to a global model.

+**The smart contract will:**

+1. Allow for clients to send their nosy weight updates

+2. Receive the weights and sum them together

+3. Allow for a global model to receive the concatenated weights from the client

+The smart contract will not perform any training, since it will have high gas costs

+**Rationale:** Allows for multiple hospitals to interface with the model without the need for a centralized authority.
+Blockchain will provide transparency and verifiability, and local differential privacy mechanisms will ensure privacy.